davidkuda/python_pw_cli/README.md

 - Copy passwords from a json file into clipboard
 - Generate a random password with a length of 42 characters and save it to the json file as a new password
+- Add a new random password from your command line into the creds.json file and copy into clipboard

 ### How I set it up: